T. M. Soundararajan: Early work

 Soundararajan was initially rejected by music composers and recording technicians because his voice was cracking and showed variation in higher pitches.
 He started working in the house of Sundar Rao Nadkarni, a director in the Central Studios, hoping to get a chance to sing in movies.
 The director recommended him to S. M. Subbaiah Naidu.
 In 1946, Naidu gave TMS an opportunity to sing five songs in the style of M. K. Thyagaraja Bhagavathar for a film of P. V. Narasimha Bharathi: Krishna Vijayam.
 Though the songs were noted since 1946, the film was released in 1950.
 One of his songs in that movie, "Raathey Ennai Vittu Pogathedi," became a hit and he was paid Rs 625.
 In the same year (1950), G. Ramanathan had him sing "Annamitta Veettiley" for an unknown actor in the film Manthiri Kumari.
 In 1951, TMS acted and sang "Theeraatha Thuyaralley" in the film Devagi again by G. Ramanathan.

-In 1952, S. Dakshinamurthi gave TMS two duet songs in the movie Valaiyapathi – "Kulir Thaamarai Poigaiyai Kanden" and "Kulungidum Poovilellaam" – both with singer K. Jamuna Rani where TMS had an opportunity to sing songs written by the renowned Tamil poet Bharathidasan.
+In 1952, S. Dakshinamurthi gave TMS two duet songs in the movie Valaiyapathi – "Kulir Thaamarai Poigaiyai Kanden" and "Kulungidum Poovilellaam" – both with singer K. Jamuna Rani where TMS had an opportunity to sing songs written by the Tamil poet Bharathidasan.
 G. Ramanathan had TMS and K. Rani sing for Kalyani.
 In 1953, when Albela was dubbed into Tamil, the music director C. Ramchandra had two duets by TMS and M. S. Rajeswari: "Joraga Paadi Anbaaga Aadi" and "Thozhi Un Kann Edhire Kodi".
 Even though these songs were well received, there were no further chances for TMS for a while.

-Then TMS went to HMV studio where K. V. Mahadevan recorded two devotional songs for which he was paid just Rs 80.
+Then TMS went to His Master's Voice studio where K. V. Mahadevan recorded two devotional songs for which he was paid just Rs 80.
 Mahadevan told TMS to seek a chance with AVM Productions which was looking for new voices.
 TMS sang two songs for the film Chella Pillai.
 One was a solo ("Podanum Kulla Podanum") and the other was a duet with M.S.
 Rajeswari ("Naadu Nadakkira Nadayiley") under R. Sudarsanam's composition.
 The film was released in 1955.
 These music composers helped and trained the determined and ambitious TMS, who was able to overcome his voice problems to a good degree with time.